Seward Alaska Whale Watching, Glacier & Wildlife

 "Jim -- We just got back from Alaska and wanted to tell you how much we enjoyed our all day tour on Saturday, August 26.
 Bruce was great about showing us the Kenai Fjords area (and spotting wildlife -- including a swimming bear).
 We knew we made the right choice when we saw all the other tour boats with over a hundred people leaning over the side and we had a grand total of six.
 We can't thank you enough.
 Please feel free to use us as references if anyone wants to know about the quality of your tours."

-We depart at 8 a.m. and plan on returning between 4:30 and 5 p.m. but on numerous occasions haven't gotten in until later, usually because we have encountered an unusual wildlife sighting late in the afternoon such as orcas chasing a humpback whale or a mountain goat giving birth and everyone on board is more interested in the sighting than getting back on time.
+We depart at 8 a.m. and plan on returning between 4:30 and 5:00 p.m.
 We have the advantage of flexibility that is impossible with all of the large group tours that must adhere to strict schedules.
 We also enjoy flexibility in choosing our viewing route and therefore seldom take the exact same route two days in a row.

-Repeatedly guests tell us that this tour of the Kenai Fjords coastal wilderness was the highlight of their Alaskan vacation.
+Repeatedly guests tell us that this tour of the Kenai Fjords coastal wilderness was the highlight of their trip to Alaska.

 Because we only have a limited number of spaces, reservations are usually necessary.